-Heart disease is distressingly common in Northern Illinois.
-But the cardiology care you can receive at CGH Medical Center is far from common.
+Unfortunately, heart disease is very common in Northern Illinois, but the cardiology care you can receive at CGH Medical Center is far from common.
 Whether you need preventive care for a congenital form of heart disease, urgent cardiac care for a heart attack or cardiac rehabilitation to help you recover after open-heart surgery, our cardiology team has your heart well in hand.

 Heart disease can take many forms, and each type of heart disease requires a slightly different type of treatment.
 Getting the right kind of treatment matters, as the therapies you have now could help you to avoid a heart problem in the future.